gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Summary

-You just wrote a local Gatsby plugin that is a sub-plugin for `gatsby-transformer-remark` that Manipulates the Remark AST and have a further understanding about the structure of Markdown Abstract Syntax Trees
+You just wrote a local Gatsby plugin that is a sub-plugin for `gatsby-transformer-remark` that manipulates the Remark AST.
+You should now have a further understanding about the structure of Markdown Abstract Syntax Trees!
+Yay!

 ## What's next?